redpanda-data/connect/docs/outputs/README.md

   - nats://localhost:4222
 ```

 Publish to a NATS Stream subject.
-NATS Streaming is at-least-once and therefore
-this output is able to guarantee delivery on success.

 ## `nsq`